mocaspike150/mocaspike150.github.io/about/moca.md

 Chinese American running groups and runners learned about our efforts and showed their support.
 We are grateful to them for helping to further our mission in presenting the stories of Chinese Americans!
-This year we hope to reach a larger demographic and raise even more fund to support our work.
+This year we hope to reach a larger demographic and raise even more funds to support our work.

 ![](https://mocaspike150home.files.wordpress.com/2019/02/moca2018team.jpg)
 TCS NYC Marathon MOCA Charity Team 2018